burst-apps-team/burst-wiki/docs/en/brs-default-properties-configuration-file.md

 # number of unverified transactions in cache before GPU verification starts.
 GPU.UnverifiedQueue = 1000

 # Uncomment this to limit the number of cpu cores the wallet sees.
-Default is all available.
+Default is half available.
 # CPU.NumCores = 4